babahooja/Humans-for-Humans/README.md

 ***Product:*** A distributed computing based Volunteer Computing system to decrease genome analysis computations.

 ***Problem Statement:***
+Genome sequencing is a computationally intensive and expensive technique of sequencing the genotype of a human.
+A single sequence costs over 1000$ for sequencing and takes days for processing.
 ## Project Description:
 ### Law of Distributed Systems: The CAP Theorem
 (_refer_: http://ksat.me/a-plain-english-introduction-to-cap-theorem/)
 It states that, when you are designing a distributed system you can get cannot achieve all three of Consistency, Availability and Partition tolerance.
 You can pick only two of: